Sudanese conflict in South Kordofan and Blue Nile: October–December

 A fierce battle between the Sudan Armed Forces (SAF) and the Sudan Revolutionary Forces (SRF) of Abdel Wahid left tens of combatants killed in West Jebel Marra area, Central Darfur, the battle on 23 December and finished the next day.
-According to the SRF the government lost over 90 people, while the rebels reported at least 7 fatal casualties and 10 wounded combatants. the SRF claimed to had captured the major SAF base in the central town of Golo, leaving the government with only two strongholds in Jebel Marra.
+According to the SRF the government lost over 90 people, while the rebels reported at least 7 fatal casualties and 10 wounded combatants.
+The SRF claimed to have captured the major SAF base in the central town of Golo, leaving the government with only two strongholds in Jebel Marra.
 The rebels, of SLM-AW faction, destroyed the entire base and captured 15 pick up trucks and weapons.

 On 28 of December, SLM-AW rebels captured two key garrison towns of the Sudan Armed Forces in Darfur, where 47 government soldiers and 2 rebels were killed.
 Also 4 rebels were injured.